-- Loan balance grows over time, which may limit your heirs' inheritance
+The loan balance grows over time, which may limit your heirs' inheritance.

 How to qualify for a reverse mortgage

-There are qualifications that must be met in order to receive reverse mortgage funds.
+Some qualifications must be met to receive reverse mortgage funds.

 If qualifications are met, a borrower can begin further discussing eligibility, mandatory counseling, application, loan processing, underwriting, and closing.